flljy940/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list students
-2. AddressBook shows a list of students
+2. TutorRec shows a list of students
-3. User requests to mark or unmark payment for a specific student in the list
+3. User requests to mark or unmark payment for a specific student in the list or unmark payment for all students
-4. AddressBook marks or unmarks the payment
+4. TutorRec marks or unmarks the payment(s)

     Use case ends.